Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 What Is Borderline Personality Disorder?

-Borderline personality disorder (BPD) is a severe mental illness.
+A severe mental ailment known as borderline personality disorder (BPD) exists.
 It usually begins in your late teens or early 20s.
 More women have it than men.
-There’s no known cause, but it’s believed to be a combination of how your brain is built and the things you experience in life.
+There’s no known cause, but it’s believed to be a combination of how your brain is built and what you experience in life.
 For example, you may be prone to have it based on genes passed down through your family.
 However, something might happen that can trigger it, such as being abused or neglected.

 When you have BPD, you have a hard time controlling your emotions.
 This can cause you to: